-Figure 102 Network Setting > Routing > DNS Route > Add New DNS Route
+Figure 104 Network Setting > Routing > DNS Route > Add New DNS Route

-Table 50 Network Setting > Routing > DNS Route > Add New DNS Route
+Table 54 Network Setting > Routing > DNS Route > Add New DNS Route

 LABEL DESCRIPTION Active Enable DNS route in your Zyxel Device.
 Domain Name Enter the domain name you want to resolve.
 You can use up to 64 alphanumeric (0-9, a-z, A-Z) characters with hyphens [-] and periods [.].
 You can use the wildcard character, an "" (asterisk) as the left most part of a domain name, such as .example.com.
 The Zyxel Device forwards DNS queries for any domain name ending in example.com to the WAN interface specified in this route.
-Subnet Mask Enter the subnet mask of the network for which to use the DNS route in dotted decimal notation, for example 255.255.255.255.
 WAN Interface Select a WAN interface through which the matched DNS query is sent.
 You must have the WAN interfaces already configured in the Broadband screen.
 OK Click this to save your changes.
 Cancel Click this to exit this screen without saving.